kroxylicious/kroxylicious.github.io/quickstarts/deploy.markdown

 You will also need a running Apache Kafka® cluster to point Kroxylicious at.
 The Strimzi project has an [easy-to-follow quickstart](https://strimzi.io/quickstarts/) for setting up a cluster on your local machine using Minikube, or alternatively you can follow the official Apache Kafka® [quickstart](https://kafka.apache.org/documentation/#quickstart) to set up a local bare metal cluster.

-{% capture kaf_note %}
-This quickstart makes use of [Kaf](https://github.com/birdayz/kaf), a command line client for Apache Kafka®, as a simple way to demonstrate using Kroxylicious with a client.
-However, Kroxylicious has [a known issue](https://github.com/kroxylicious/kroxylicious/issues/822) with unframed SASL authenticate packets when connecting to some cloud providers with older versions of Kaf (before 0.2.7), so for this quickstart we recommend setting up a basic self-hosted Apache Kafka® cluster in order to avoid this issue.
-{% endcapture %}
-{% include bs-alert.html type="warning" icon="exclamation-triangle-fill" content=kaf_note %}

 Once your cluster is set up, the cluster bootstrap address used by Kroxylicious can be changed in the configuration YAML file (see the [**Configure**](#configure) section below).

 <br />